-1. INTRODUCTION
+1.1 Motivation.

-1.1.
-Motivation.
-Geometric methods based on manifold models of data and Riemannian geometry are nowadays widely employed in image processing and computer vision [TS16].
-For example, covariance descriptors play a prominent role [TS16, CS16].
-Covariance descriptors are typically applied to the detection and classification of entire images (e.g. faces, texture) or videos (e.g. action recognition), or as descriptors that can be used for solving a task at hand like, e.g., image classification by nearest-neighbor search [CSBP13], or image labeling [KAH+15] using the codebook descriptors as labels.
+Geometric methods based on manifold models of data and Riemannian geometry are nowadays widely employed in image processing and computer vision [35].
+For example, covariance descriptors play a prominent role [35,14].
+Covariance descriptors are typically applied to the detection and classification of entire images (e.g. faces, texture) or videos (e.g. action recognition), or as descriptors of local image structure.
+An important task in this context is to compute a codebook of covariance descriptors that can be used for solving a task at hand like, e.g., image classification by nearest-neighbor search [15], or image labeling [24] using the codebook descriptors as labels.

-The recent work [HHLS16] introduced a state-of-the-art method for computing such codebooks.
-After embedding descriptors into a reproducing kernel Hilbert space [HSS08], given data are approximated by a kernel expansion, and a sparse subset can be determined by l_1 -regularization of the expansion coefficients.
+The recent work [19] introduced a state-of-the-art method for computing such codebooks.
+After embedding descriptors into a reproducing kernel Hilbert space [21], given data are approximated by a kernel expansion, and a sparse subset can be determined by $\ell_1$ -regularization of the expansion coefficients.
 This method works entirely in feature space, however, and ignores the spatial structure of codebook assignments to data, which is unfavorable in connection with image labeling.
-Figure 1.1 illustrates why the spatial structure of label assignments should also drive the evolution of labels in feature space for unsupervised label learning, if the resulting labels are subsequently used for supervised image labeling for which spatial regularization is typically enforced as well.
+Figure 1.1 illustrates why the spatial structure of label assignments